HoNfigurator/HoNfigurator-Central/README.md

 > **Note** Only grant administrative roles to people that you trust.

 > **Warning** Superadmins can view the hon username and password used to configure the server.

+## Monitoring
+When you are all done, your server should appear here after it's first match: https://hon-elk.honfigurator.app:5601
+> **Note** Select "Continue as Guest"

 ## Final Notes